Student finances

 If you're an international student, we highly recommend you open an Australian bank account.
 Many Australian banks offer accounts with no withdrawal or account fees for international students.

-You'll need a student ID to apply for concession fares.
+You'll need a student ID to receive student discounts.
 We'll tell you where to collect your ID at the next step: 'Prepare for Semester'.

 How can we help?